 Share

-Although basic literacy rates have traditionally been an essential part of any statistical description of a country, such figures have lost their utility for wealthy nations because the rudimentary skills they measure are so widespread.
+Although basic literacy rates have traditionally been an essential part of any statistical description of a country, such figures have lost their utility for wealthy nations because the rudimentary skills that these assessments measure are possessed by such a large proportion of the population.
 The high basic literacy rate for the United States, for example, sheds little light on the extent to which American adults are able to integrate information from multiple sources or make inferences from written materials, skills they need to fully participate in an increasingly complex society.
-More revealing measures gauge degrees of literacy instead of just classifying people as either literate or illiterate.
+The Organisation for Economic Co-operation and Development’s (OECD) periodic assessment of literacy of its member nations gauges the degree of literacy instead of merely classifying people as either literate or illiterate.

 Copy link